Chrislee3x7/CollegeInfo/README.md

 The web contents are responsive to the window size.
 Smaller window will result in smaller commponent sizes.
 This was one of the main focus of our web development progress.

+## Challenge: Overlapping University Name
+Some universities appeared in different sources with different names such as an extra space in the end of its name.
+We solved most of this problem through python strip function and javascript set data structure.

 ## Credits
 Joseph Lin, Chris Lee, Lance Ma, Segyul Park <br/>
 Made for Hello World Hackathon 2021